 - 2CELOP’s professionally trained administrative staff is committed to providing support services essential to student adjustment in the United States.
 Through organized social, cultural, and educational activities, the Center fosters adaptation to and competence in participation in American life.
 Professional academic advisors guide students in formulating their academic plans related to American colleges and universities, and CELOP immigration counselors communicate current immigration regulations to students.

-- 3CELOP fully supports and promotes the ongoing professional developments of the faculty and staff.
+- 3CELOP fully supports and promotes the ongoing professional development of the faculty and staff.
 CELOP is dedicated to maintaining program excellence, fostering high faculty and staff morale, and keeping pace with changing trends in the field of international education and the teaching of English as a second language.